Amani5576/Nebula_Intensity/README.md

 Analysing areas of high and low intensity of Statue of Liberty Nebulae based on user specifications.

-Data sourced from [link](https://www.mattdieterich.com/nebuladata "this site")  where it was captured from ObsTech in Chile.
+Data sourced from [this site](https://www.mattdieterich.com/nebuladata "www.mattdieterich.com")  where it was captured from ObsTech in Chile.

 ## FitExtraction file (by Amani5576)
 This file opens and extracts the HDU data from the fit files and puts them into an array; HDUs.